seanpmaxwell/Trool/README.md

 - Export your spreadsheet as a CSV file.
 The rules for formatting the csv are the same as they are for the `csvtojson` library.
 That's what Trool uses internally to convert the csv to a JSON object.

-- Create a new NodeJS program (preferably with TypeScript) and import the `trool` library at the top.
+- Create a new NodeJS program (preferably with TypeScript) and import the `Trool` class from library.

 ```typescript
 import trool from 'trool';